kni-neu/website-6120/_homeworks/homework-5.md

 <br>
 #### submission instructions

 * Prepare your `*.py` and PDF file with the requested functions, artifacts, and ensure that both are well-commented.
-Submission via [Gradescope](https://www.gradescope.com/courses/1042888) is before 5pm, Thursday, March 6.
+Submission via [Gradescope](https://www.gradescope.com/courses/1042888) is before 5pm, Monday, November 10.

 * For all three approaches, include in your writeup the nearest words for the following strings: "neural", "dark", "recurrent", "learning", "monaural", "recognition", "disparity", "expression", "retrieval", "genetic".